-When you answer this question, you can touch on your qualifications and experience, and add why you’re uniquely qualified for the role.
-Explaining your qualifications shows that you researched the role, and that you absolutely have enough experience to do the job well.
+To answer this common interview question, touch on your qualifications and experience, and add why you’re uniquely qualified for the role.
+Explaining your qualifications shows that you researched the role and that you absolutely have enough experience to do the job well.
 Each person that interviews for the role, however, will have similar qualifications and experience.
-That’s why you should also touch on a skill, a specific experience or qualification, or interest that makes you stand out as a candidate.
-Maybe that’s a soft skill, a certification or course you recently completed, or your die-hard commitment to your industry.
-It can even be a culture fit, that often can be the stand out differentiator.
+That’s why you should also touch on:

-This question can sometimes seem like a trick question — if you don’t “match” their typical work style, will you not be taken seriously for consideration for the role?
-Luckily, if you do your research, and respond honestly, you’ll be just fine.
-If you want more information on this topic, we’re written an entire article completely answering it, which you can find here.
-Touch on things like how fast you work, how accurate you are, or your preferences for individual and team work balances.
+This question can sometimes seem like a trick question — if you don’t “match” their typical work style, will you not be taken seriously for consideration for the role? — but if you do your research, and respond honestly, you’ll do just fine.
+If you want more information on this topic, we’ve written an entire article completely answering it, which you can Find your Work Style here.
+Touch on things like how fast you work, how accurate you are, or your preferences for individual and teamwork balances.
 Above all, be honest.

-Classic Interview Question #6 (and #7): What Are Your Strengths?
+6 (and 7).
+What Are Your Strengths?
 Weaknesses?

-The epitome of classic job interview questions.
-You’ll likely be asked about your strengths as a professional, and about your weaknesses.
-For your strengths, choose something (or things) to cover that are tied to the role you’re applying for.
-Explain to the interviewer why your strengths make you the best candidate for the job, and give an example for how it has helped you be successful in the past.
+For your strengths, choose a trait (or traits) that are tied to the role you’re applying for.
+Explain to the interviewer why your strengths make you the best candidate for the job and give an example of how it has helped you be successful in the past.

-When you’re answering what your weaknesses are, overall, try to choose a weakness that doesn’t inherently hold you back from doing the job you’re applying for.
-If you’re applying for a role that requires typing and sitting down for eight hours, your weakness shouldn’t have anything to do with your typing skills or your attention span being too short to focus for long periods of time.
+When you’re answering what your weaknesses are, choose an example that doesn’t hold you back from doing the job you’re applying for.
+If you’re applying for a role that requires typing and sitting down for eight hours, your weakness shouldn’t have anything to do with your typing skills or how you struggle with focusing for long periods of time.
 Instead, you can choose a weakness that you’re already consciously working on.
-You can even choose a “strength”, and turn it into a “weakness” that you’re trying to improve already.
+You can even choose a “strength,” and turn it into a “weakness” that you’re trying to improve already.

 “I have a very strong attention to detail.
 Sometimes, this can turn into a tendency to perfectionism.
 In the past, I found this leading me to triple-check every item on a spreadsheet, closely proofread emails to ensure I’d communicated what I was trying to get across in a clear, concise way, or fiddle with the layout of a presentation to ensure that it was perfect.
 I’ve since learned to successfully budget my time and gauge which tasks require and actually benefit from this level of precision.”

-These questions, the “Tell us about a time when…” or “Give us an example of when…” questions, are called behavioral interview questions.
-You’re sure to be asked at least one of these in your interview.
-To answer behavioral interview questions effectively, try using the STAR Method to tell an effective story and give a phenomenal answer.
+These questions — the “Tell us about a time when…” or “Give us an example of when…” questions — are called behavioral and situational interview questions.
+Expect at least one of these in your interview.
+To answer behavioral and situational interview questions effectively, try using the STAR Method to tell an effective story and give a phenomenal answer.